IRATI/demonstrator/README.md

 In short, don't use this mode unless you know what you are doing.

+When using legacy mode, you are not using the buildroot-generated kernel and filesystem, already available in the repository.
+Instead, you have build your own VM disk image, which must contain the IRATI kernel and user-space software.

+The disadvantage of this approach is that it is hard to build such an image using less than 4 GB.
+See section 4 for a better approach.

 In addition to the requirements specified in section 2, you need a QEMU VM image containing:

-    - the IRATI stack installed
+* The IRATI stack installed
-    - python
+* The bootloader configured to boot the IRATI kernel
+* Python
-    - sudo enabled for the login username on the VM (referred to as
+* sudo enabled for the login username on the VM (referred to as ${username}
-      ${username} in the following), with NOPASSWD, e.g. /etc/sudoers should contain something similar to the following line:
+  in the following), with NOPASSWD, e.g. /etc/sudoers should contain something similar to the following line:

-            %wheel ALL=(ALL) NOPASSWD: ALL
+    % wheel ALL=(ALL) NOPASSWD: ALL

 Instructions, to be followed in the specified order: